opendroid/RetrofitExample/README.md

 5. Open issues: Did not check error issues.
 So app may crash on Retrofit errors.
 6. Openweather now requires you to use their API.
 Set your own API key in OPEN_WEATHER_API (GetWeatherRestAdapter.java), I have kept mine in case you need to do few minor tests.

+## Note for Retrofit2, use this Repo. https://github.com/opendroid/Retrofit2Example